-Crassula 'Emerald' is a small, slow-growing succulent that forms very tight clumps.
-It grows in bright green pillars similar to those of Crassula 'Ivory Pagoda', but smaller.
-New shoots slowly appear at the base of the plant, but also the growing tip split up.
+Crassula 'Emerald' is a small succulent that slowly forms a dense clump of stems covered with tightly packed emerald green leaves.
+New shoots appear at the base of the plant, but also the growing tip split up.
 Flowers are white and appear throughout winter in clusters at the ends of enlarged conical stalks.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).